Federal Work Study Program

 The College has many community service opportunities for students.
 Students with Federal Work Study awards have the opportunity to work with local non-profit organizations.
 Through Community Service Work Study, students develop work experience and make a lasting contribution to the community.
 To learn more about available opportunities, please contact the Center for Community and Civic Engagement.

 Students may not use the Work-Study award as a credit against their bill.
 Rather, students may use these work earnings for books and spending money.
 The reasoning here is that because of supply and demand changes, on-campus Work-Study jobs cannot be guaranteed.
 The Work-Study award, therefore, is not listed as a credit on the College bill.
-If on-campus employment is not obtained, the student may inquire with Career Services for off-campus employment opportunities.
+If on-campus employment is not obtained, the student may inquire with the Career Development Center for off-campus employment opportunities.